 Cruise Lines that offer Asia Cruises

-Cruises in Asia with Celebrity depart primarily from Singapore, Hong Kong, Shanghai and Yokohama for the exotic Far East destinations of Thailand, Vietnam, China, Japan and beyond.
+Cruises in Asia with Celebrity Cruises depart primarily from Singapore, Hong Kong, Shanghai and Yokohama for the exotic Far East destinations of Thailand, Vietnam, China, Japan and beyond.

 How to Get to Asia

-Flights to Asia from Australia are very frequent with a large range of airlines and options available, from full service multi-class airlines such as Qantas, Singapore Airlines and Cathay Pacific, to very affordable low-cost carriers like Scoot and AirAsia X.
+Flights to Asia from Australia are very frequent with a large range of airlines and options available, from full service multi-class airlines such as Qantas, Singapore Airlines and Cathay Pacific, to very affordable low-cost carriers like Scoot and AirAsia X. If you would like to limit your flying, there are also a number of cruise from the east coast of Australia or west coast of Australia into Asia or a more limited number in return.

 Asia Cruise Itineraries